-- 1. Rejecting the initial premise.

-- 2. Rejecting one of the other premises, and/or the sorites premise.
+- A) Reject the initial premise. - B) Reject the validity of the argument C) Reject one of the other premises and/or the sorites premise.

-- 3. Rejecting the validity of the argument.

 The core idea behind supervaluationism is as follows: as above, there are a host of middle cases of thinly haired men which are such that the rules for "bald" don't dictate that it is true to say of them that they are bald, but also don't dictate that it would be false to say this of them.
 So, in a certain sense, it is "up to us" to say what we want about such cases.
 Let's call the act of 'drawing the line" between the bald and non-bald a sharpening of "bald."
 Then we can say that there are many possible sharpenings of "bald" which are consistent with the rules governing the word.
 Then the supervaluationist can give the following definitions: